 How to get a $150K personal loan

-- Review your credit score and financial profile: Check your credit score to get a sense of the APR and loan amount you’ll qualify for.
-Add up your sources of income and review assets like savings and investments.
+- Review your credit score and financial profile: Check your credit score to get a sense of the APR and loan amount you might qualify for.
+You can check your score for free with Credible's credit-monitoring tool.
+Once you know your credit score, add up your sources of income and review assets like savings and investments.

 - Review your budget: Evaluate your monthly budget to determine how much you can comfortably devote to loan payments.